bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-19-citizen-kane.md

 We are always open online on BFI Player where you can watch the best new, cult & classic cinema on demand.
 Showcasing hand-picked landmark British and independent titles, films are available to watch in three distinct ways: Subscription, Rentals & Free to view.
 See something different today on [player.bfi.org.uk](https://player.bfi.org.uk/)

 **Join the BFI mailing list** for regular programme updates.
 Not yet registered?
 Create a new account at [www.bfi.org.uk/signup](https://whatson.bfi.org.uk/Online/login.asp)

+Programme notes and credits compiled by the BFI Documentation Unit Notes may be edited or abridged Questions/comments?
+Email prognotes@bfi.org.uk